Forty Sixth Annual BKAA Report, October 20, 2018

 by Paula Medley, President

-Ever the opportunist, the BKAA utilized each occasion to promote the wetlands and our organization, which ultimately enhanced networking, outreach, and educational purposes.
+Ever the opportunist, the BKAA utilized myriad opportunities,to promote the wetlands and our organization, which ultimately enhanced networking, outreach, and educational pursuits.

 April 27 – Mamakating’s Zoning Board of Appeals (ZBA) conducted a public hearing on Paradise ll.

 The BKAA carefully nurtured new contacts and constantly revitalized connections with long-standing friends and supporters.
 These priceless collaborations, with their myriad resources, positively influenced BKAA accomplishments.

 As has become the norm, the Come Clean Team conducted an early summer clean-up and maintenance of our two gardens – one in front of the laundromat in Wurtsboro and one at the corner of Haven Road and Route 209 near Westbrookville.
 Our efforts included weeding, trimming, raking and pruning.
 All prior plantings are healthy and happy – some excessively so!

 Same as last year, some serious pruning of the laundromat’s white rosebush and the prolific Russian Sages at Haven Road was absolutely essential.
 They continually threaten to overgrow their space, with the Russian Sages self-seeding each season.
 This “problem” is much better than the alternative!
 For annuals, we planned to use our usual – red Dragon Wing Begonias – but they weren’t available this past spring.
 So we chose some lighter red “Angel Wing Begonias” which served the purpose just fine.
 Like last year, no annuals were added to the Haven Road garden as perennials have filled the garden with green, yellow and white in the spring and a beautiful pink, white and lavender in later summer.
 There is simply no need for annuals, which only attract woodchucks.